 As of April 1, 2016, those who are able to travel to the United States via the Visa Waiver Program must have a valid electronic passport.
 This rule applies even to those who possess a valid Electronic System for Travel Authorization (ESTA).

-Visitors traveling to the U.S. are required to be in possession of passports that are valid for six months beyond the period of their intended stay in the U.S. Citizens of the countries listed on Six Month Club Update (PDF 21KB) are exempt to the six-month rule and need only have a passport valid for their intended period of stay.
-If you are traveling visa free under the Visa Waiver Program, your passport needs to be valid for at least 90 days.
-If your passport is not valid for 90 days, you will be admitted into the U.S. until the date on which the passport expires.
+Visitors traveling to the United States are required to be in possession of passports that are valid for six months beyond the period of their intended stay.
+Citizens of the countries listed on the Six-Month Club Update (PDF 21KB), including Japanese nationals, are exempt from the six-month rule and need only have a passport valid for their intended period of stay.

 If you are a traveler from a VWP country and your passport does not meet these requirements, you may want to consider obtaining a new VWP-compliant passport from the passport issuing authority in your country of citizenship.
 Otherwise you cannot travel under VWP and you must obtain a visa in your valid passport for entry into the U.S.